 Freedom of the Seas Cabin Photos

-Oceanview cabins add a porthole and a smidge more space (these range from 161 to 200 square ft.); family oceanview staterooms clock in at 293 square ft., with a sitting area, two twin beds that convert into a queen, and a sofa and/or Pullman.
-Before moving into suite territory, there are two balcony options: Deluxe at 177 square ft. (balcony 74 square ft.) and Superior at 189 square ft. (balcony 68 square ft.).
-Decor in our balcony stateroom was teal, peach and white, with lighting overhead and at the desk/vanity, as well as bedside wall-mounted lamps; balcony furniture comprised of a small table and two loungers (metal with mesh covering) -- much nicer than the plastic ribbon variety.
+Oceanview cabins add a porthole and a smidge more space (from 161 to 200 square feet).
+Family oceanview staterooms clock in at 293 square feet, with a sitting area, two twin beds that convert into a queen and a sofa and/or Pullman.
+Before moving into suite territory, there are two balcony options: Deluxe at 177 square feet (balcony 74 square feet) and Superior at 189 square feet (balcony 68 square feet).
+Our accessible balcony stateroom had quite a bit more room with 286 square feet (balcony 46 square feet, nearly as big as a junior suite) and wider turning spaces, as well as a fold-down shower bench, which turned out to be useful for a toddler.

-One last "special" stateroom is 6305, a promenade-facing cabin with an obstructed view: the window is blocked by the, ahem, behinds of two cows that stand atop the Ben & Jerry's ice cream parlor directly below.
+One last "special" stateroom is 6305, a promenade-facing cabin with an obstructed view.
+The window is blocked by the, ahem, behinds of two cows that stand atop the Ben & Jerry's ice cream parlor directly below.
 The good news, though, is that cruisers who find a pair of derrieres pressed up against their window receive complimentary scoops from Ben & Jerry's every day of their cruise!

 Whatever stateroom you choose, you'll sleep tight: all cabins feature Royal Caribbean's stylish, comfortable bedding.
 There are pillows and shams, and duvets with cotton blend covers.
 Custom pillow tops are doubled over when placed atop twin beds, but when the beds are in the queen configuration they're unfolded across both (already) plush mattresses to eliminate the dreaded gap.
 Our room was set up with twins, but other passengers we spoke to assured us the queen configuration was comfortable and gap-free.